-Actually, pretty much my entire approach to home décor and life in general is: how can I make this shinier?
+My entire approach to home décor, (and life in general) is: how can I make this shinier?

 I’m like Liberace.
 But without a piano.
 Also, I don’t like loafers.